新加坡华语资料库

 Noun

 A place where cooked food is sold.
-Built by the government, it is usually a sheltered but open structure, without air-conditioning.
-Also known in Mandarin as "小贩中心".
+Hawker centres are sheltered but not air-conditioned.
+Also known in Mandarin as “小贩中心”.

 由来